CMPS-1600-amaus/Adventure-Game/project-01.md

 Add atleast one additional `Consumable` item.

-## Documentation and Testing
+### Documentation and Testing

 As you add new methods and classes to this project, document and test them.
-In fact, it is best to do this first!
+In fact, do this first!
 Write javadoc comments for method stubs, write tests for them, then implement the methods.

-# Milestone 3: Exploration
+## Milestone 3: Exploration

 Add exploration to your game!
 Allow the player to explore a series of connected rooms, looking for a portkey.
 If they encounter any NPCs, they must fight them.
 If they find the portkey, they win.

-## Representing the Layout
+### Representing the Layout

 Each room will be an object with references to 4 other rooms, representing potential exits in each of the cardinal directions: East, North, West, South.
 Rooms may not have exits in all directions, in which case, all directions which are not an exit are `null`.
 A room may also contain an NPC to fight and 0 or more objects.